Wellbeing at King's

 From the moment students and staff join King’s, they are welcomed into one of these Houses, beginning a journey that spans their entire school experience.
 House spirit is at the heart of many key school events, including the annual House Games, Cross Country and Arts Day, encouraging healthy competition, teamwork and a strong sense of belonging.

+by a consistent House Leader who supports them throughout their entire time in the Middle School.
 This sense of connection continues into Senior School, where Pastoral classes are grouped by House.
 This structure helps to strengthen relationships, support student wellbeing, and create a consistent, caring environment that nurtures both academic and personal growth throughout each student’s time at King’s.

 Kimochis are playful, interactive tools that help children communicate their feelings in a safe and approachable way.
 By using Kimochis, students learn to identify and express their emotions, fostering a deeper understanding of themselves and others.